Kelvao/CloudflareScrape/README.md

 ## License

-CloudflareScrape is released under the MIT license.
+CloudflareScrape is released under the Apache 2.0 license.
 See [LICENSE](https://github.com/Kelvao/CloudflareScrape/blob/master/LICENSE) for details.